project-flogo/rules/README.md

     //You may remove the rule
     ruleSession.DeleteRule (rule.getName())

+    //Condition evaluator function.
+You can make any sort of checks by using values from the
-    func myCondition(ruleName string, condName string, tuples map[model.StreamSource]model.StreamTuple)     bool {
+    //StreamTuple instances.
+Here, it simply returns true func myCondition(ruleName string, condName string, tuples map[model.StreamSource]model.StreamTuple)     bool {
 	    fmt.Printf("Condition [%s] of Rule [%s] has [%d] tuples\n", condName, ruleName, len(tuples)) return true
     }

+    //Once all conditions are satisfied, this function is invoked. the tuples are the combination of
-    func myActionFn(ruleName string, tuples map[model.StreamSource]model.StreamTuple) {
+    //that passed all of the rule's conditions func myActionFn(ruleName string, tuples map[model.StreamSource]model.StreamTuple) {
 	    fmt.Printf("My Rule [%s] fired\n", ruleName)
     }

 ## Try it out
 * Check out the repo say at `/home/yourname/go` and set environment variable GOPATH to it
-* Goto github.com/TIBCOSoftware/bego such that your path looks like this
+* Goto `github.com/TIBCOSoftware/bego` such that your path looks like this
-* /home/yourname/go/src/github.com/TIBCOSoftware/bego
+* `/home/yourname/go/src/github.com/TIBCOSoftware/bego`
 * Go to that the folder above and
 * `go install ./...`
 * This will create an example executable at `/home/yourname/go/bin/rulesapp`